inventit/inventit.github.io/references/moat-java-api-document.md

   <tbody>
     <tr>
       <td> registerModel(<br />
-        &nbsp; urn:String,<br />
         &nbsp; c:Class&lt;T&gt;,<br />
         &nbsp; m:ModelMapper&lt;T&gt;) </td>
       <td> N/A<br /></td>
       <td> Registers a new model class and ModelMapper associated with the class.<br />
-        <code>urn</code> can be a job service id associated with the model or alternatively the prefix of job service id (applicationId and packageId are mandatory).<br />
         <code>c</code> is the class object of the model object.<br />
         <code>m</code> is a <code>ModelMapper</code> instance corresponding to the model. </td>
     </tr>
     <tr>
       <td> registerModel(<br />
-        &nbsp; urn:String,<br />
         &nbsp; c:Class&lt;T&gt;,<br />
         &nbsp; m:ModelMapper&lt;T&gt;,<br />
         &nbsp; f:ContextFactory) </td>
       <td> N/A<br /></td>
       <td> Registers a new model class and ModelMapper associated with the class.<br />
-        <code>urn</code> can be a job service id associated with the model or alternatively the prefix of job service id (applicationId and packageId are mandatory).<br />
         <code>c</code> is the class object of the model object.<br />
         <code>m</code> is a <code>ModelMapper</code> instance corresponding to the model. <code>f</code> is a <code>ContextFactory</code> instance associated with the model. </td>
     </tr>